Nightfall15/LS2-protube/README.md

 * Use of microservices architecture
 * Deploy app

+Agile:
+* Keeping all ceremonies on every sprint
+* Use of Gitflow or other similar branching model
+* Presentations of the progress on every demo
+* Use of Jira, Trello or other similar tool to manage the project
+* Use of Confluence or other similar tool to document the project
+* Use of Slack or other similar tool to communicate the team
+* Use of Miro or other similar tool to create diagrams, flowcharts, etc.
+* Use of Figma or other similar tool to create mockups, wireframes, etc.
+* Creating a good backlog with user stories, tasks, etc.

 Other:
 * any kind of improvement the team decide have to be discussed with the professor before start working on it.